-PHILADELPHIA, March 15th, 2019 - Inglis and Methodist Services today announced a planned, first-of-its-kind community in Philadelphia that will bring together affordable housing providers, health care organizations and social service agencies to form the Philadelphia Housing as Health Collaborative.
-The community, to be called Inglis Methodist Gardens, will serve homeless families and individuals with disabilities to 47 affordable, integrated and supportive apartments.
+Inglis Methodist Gardens will be a first-of-its-kind community in Philadelphia, bringing together affordable housing providers, healthcare organizations and social service agencies to form the Philadelphia Housing as Health Collaborative.
+Once completed, Inglis Methodist Gardens will connect formerly homeless families and individuals with disabilities to 47 affordable, integrated and supportive apartments.

 Philadelphia, like many cities nationwide, is in a housing crisis, lacking adequate resources to provide accessible, healthy and affordable housing for disabled individuals and homeless families.
 Inglis Methodist Gardens, to be located on the campus of Methodist Services in West Philadelphia, will be a part of working towards the bigger solution.
 “I am very pleased to stand with Inglis and Methodist Services to announce this incredible project,” Pennsylvania State Senator Vincent Hughes said.
 “If we are going to transform our city, and more broadly prepare Pennsylvania for a prosperous future, we have to continue to be intentional about investing in these types of projects that help our people with affordable housing and pair them with critical services,” said Hughes.

 “Our goal is not simply to build housing, but to create a true intergenerational community in which people support each other to live healthy, active and engaged lives,” remarked Dyann Roth, President & CEO of Inglis.
 “And we are so pleased to receive this support from PHFA to make this community a reality,” Roth said.